lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ### Summary

-The typical message sizes for the previous example and for an example of EDHOC authenticated with signature keys and X.509 certificates based on Appendix B.1 of {{I-D.ietf-lake-edhoc}} are summarized in {{fig-summary}}.
+Based on the example above it is relatively easy to calculate numbers also for EDHOC authenticated with signature keys and for authentication keys identified with a SHA-256/64 hash (x5t).
+The typical message sizes for the previous example and for the other combinations are summarized in {{fig-summary}}.
+Note that EDHOC treats authentication keys stored in RPK and X.509 in the same way.
+More detailed examples can be found in {{I-D.ietf-lake-traces}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 ========================================================